This post may contain affiliate links.

 Instructions

-- Heat the vegetable oil in a pan on medium-high heat, then add the chopped red onion and let cook for 1 minute.
+- Heat the oil in a skillet over medium heat.
+Add red onion and sauté for 1 minute.

-- Cook on one side for 2 minutes or until lightly browned, then flip and cook on the second side for another 1-2 minutes until the cheese is melted through.
+- Cook for 2–3 minutes until golden brown, then flip and cook the other side until the cheese is melted and the outside is crispy.

 - Repeat with the second tortilla.